 Casey Flat Braised Short RibsFeatured by Casey Flat Ranch Vineyards in the Gold Wine Club.

 You won't want to pass up this recipe!
 Its rich, succulent and perfectly glazed with meat that falls off the bone.
-Complete the meal with vegetables and a glass of red wine.Yield: 4 - 6
+Complete the meal with vegetables and a glass of red wine from your most recent Wine Club shipment.Yield: 4 - 6

 Prep Time: 18 Minutes

 • 12 beef short ribs, bone-in (about 3 1/2 to 4 pounds)

 • 2 tablespoons chopped fresh rosemary or 2 teaspoons dried rosemary

 • Salt and freshly ground pepper to taste

 • 1/3 cup all-purpose flour

 • 2 parsnips, peeled and chopped